-With the official Android 11 roll out underway, we want to take you through everything you should know right now Samsung’s plans for Galaxy phones and tablets.
+With Samsung’s Android 11 beta underway, we want to take you through everything you should know right now about the company’s plans for Galaxy phones and tablets.

 In September, Google pushed its latest operating system, Android 11, to Pixel users.
-It was big news for the Pixel community and it’s also big news for those who own other Android-powered devices.
+It was big news for the Pixel community and it was also big news for those who own Android-powered devices outside of the Pixel family.
 It means an official release is getting closer for those phones and tablets.

 With Android 11 rolling out and Samsung’s Android 10 roll out slowing down, Galaxy smartphone and tablet users are starting to think about the future.

-Samsung’s confirmed early Android 11 plans.
-And thanks to that information along with rumors and traditions, we can put together an overview for those of you curious about Android 11.
+Samsung’s confirmed some of its Android 11 plans.
+And thanks to that information, along with rumors and traditions, we can put together an overview for those of you curious about Android 11.